facebook/fresco/docs/01-resizing-rotating.md

 - it only supports JPEG files
 - the actual resize is carried out to the nearest 1/8 of the original size
-- it cannot make your image bigger, only smaller
+- it cannot make your image bigger, only smaller (not a real limitation though)
-- it will slow down your decodes and possibly the rest of your app, as it's CPU-intensive

 ### Downsampling